labs42io/clean-code-typescript/README.md

 The benefit of using `Error` types is that it is supported by the syntax `try/catch/finally` and implicitly all errors have the `stack` property which is very powerful for debugging.
-There are also another alternatives, not to use the `throw` syntax and instead always return custom error objects.
+There are also other alternatives, not to use the `throw` syntax and instead always return custom error objects.
 TypeScript makes this even easier.
-Consider following example:
+Consider the following example:

 ```ts
 type Result<R> = { isError: false, value: R };